luxfi/evm/plugin/evm/validators/README.md

 ### StartTracking

 Nodes can start uptime tracking with the `StartTracking` method once they're bootstrapped.
 This method updates the uptime of up-to-date validators by adding the duration between their last updated time and tracker node's initializing time to their uptime.
 This effectively adds the tracker node's offline duration to the validator's uptime and optimistically assumes that the validators are online during this period.
-Subnet-EVM's pausable manager does not directly modify this behavior and it also updates validators that were paused/inactive before the node initialized.
+EVM's pausable manager does not directly modify this behavior and it also updates validators that were paused/inactive before the node initialized.
 The pausable uptime manager assumes peers are online and `active` when the tracker nodes are offline.

 ### Connected